-If you decide to sell with a Realtor®, use the HomeLight Agent Match to find the best agent to sell your home.
-HomeLight’s tool analyzes millions of transactions to find top agents who sell homes faster, and for more money, than others in your area.
+If you decide to sell with a Realtor®, HomeLight can connect you with the best agent to sell your home.
+HomeLight’s free Agent Match tool analyzes millions of transactions to find top agents who sell homes faster, and for more money, than others in your area.
 It takes just two minutes to find someone to take all that work off your plate — and guide you through the complicated process of selling a home.

 Header Image Source: (David Suarez / Unsplash)

 - "REALTOR'S® Confidence Index Survey," National Association of Realtor's® (February 2020)

 - "Study Shows iBuyers Cost Home Sellers Thousands; Is Convenience Worth The Price?," Forbes (April 2019)